vsdip/vsdRiscvScl180/readme.md

 ```
 ## Issues
 - Housekeeping module has not synthesized successfully and was blackboxed for GLS purpose.
-- Por, RAM modules are blackboxed and will be replaced with macros in future
+- POR, RAM modules are blackboxed and will be replaced with SCL POR and memories in future

 ## Future Roadmap
 - Resolve houskeeping issues
-- Generate more testbench simulations based on VexRiscv internal function
+- Generate more testbench simulations based on vsdcaravel internal function
+- Include SCL POR and RAM
-- Complete PD flow for tapeout
+- Complete ICC2 flow for tapeout

 ## Refrences
 - https://github.com/efabless/caravel/